-Sleep studies are available at the Keokuk County Health Center’s Sleep Lab which is located adjacent to the hospital.
-If you have concerns regarding your quality of sleep or snoring or have a referral and would like to make an appointment, please contact Anna Clark at the Keokuk County Health Center at (641) 622-1148.
+Sleep studies are available at the Keokuk County Hospital and Clinic’s Sleep Lab which is located adjacent to the hospital.
+If you have concerns regarding your quality of sleep or snoring or have a referral and would like to make an appointment, please contact Anna Clark at the Keokuk County Hospital and Clinics at (641) 622-1148.

 You will need a provider’s referral to participate in a sleep study.
 If you are in need of a referral and would like to be assessed for a sleep study by one of our providers, please call the Keokuk County Medical Clinic at (641) 622-1170 to make an appointment.

 Even with earplugs, I can’t stand my partner’s snoring.
 I spend half the night jabbing them with my elbow so they’ll roll over.
 Sometimes I think they even stop breathing for a little while.
 I’ve asked them to see a doctor, but they don’t believe they have a problem.
 Can you help me?